"I have built over 200 decks..."

 I wasn't too worried, I thought.
 Besides, we have a new carpenter on the team.

-The following morning I woke to discover a cold front had blown in misty skies and cool temperatures.
+The following morning, I discovered a cold front had blown in misty skies and cool temperatures.
 Maybe we will get rained out today, I thought.
 That would be nice.
-I headed to work earlier than previously planned - however 30 minutes late.
+I headed to work earlier than previously planned, albeit 30 minutes late.
 While I drove into the job site, Kreg spotted me, dropped what he was doing, and began marching towards me.
 I could tell he was pissed.
 I stepped out of my truck in time for him to get in my face and start yelling at the top of his lungs.
 It was too early in the day to make sense of his mood, so I just stood there in shock.

 "Where the hell have you been?" he hollered.